Mrigank-Mishra/AI-Sudoku-Solver/README.md

 ## Description

-I created a Sudoku solver for my project.
-I used Python and some ideas from Artificial Intelligence like Sudoku Solver using Constraint Satisfaction Problems.
-The Sudoku Solver takes a Sudoku puzzle that's not complete and finds a solution that follows all the rules of Sudoku Solver.
+I created a Sudoku Solver for my project.
+I used python and AI.
+AI is been used for adding constraints in the code.
+This code take input from the user and give the solution to him.

-The Sudoku solver solve it by a system based on rules.
-Each cell in the Sudoku Solver grid is like a variable and the numbers 1 to 9 are the values for these variables.
+The Sudoku Solver, solve it by a system based on rules.
+Each cell in the Sudoku Solver grid is like a variable and taker input from 1 to 9 for the variables.
 The rules make sure that each row, column and small grid has each number once.
 This shows how smart systems can solve problems that have a lot of rules by using these rules of guessing.

 ## Objective